Fred Astaire: 1899–1916: Early life and career

 Fred Astaire was born Frederick Austerlitz on May 10, 1899, in Omaha, Nebraska, the son of Johanna "Ann" (1878–1975) and Friedrich "Fritz" Emanuel Austerlitz (1868–1923), known in the U.S. as Frederic Austerlitz.
 Astaire's mother was born in the U.S. to Lutheran German immigrants from East Prussia and Alsace.
 Astaire's father was born in Linz in Upper Austria, then part of the Austro-Hungarian Empire, to Catholic parents who had converted from Judaism.

 Astaire's father Fritz Austerlitz arrived in New York City at the age of 25 on October 26, 1893, at Ellis Island.
 Fritz was seeking work in the brewing trade and moved to Omaha, Nebraska, where he was employed by the Storz Brewing Company.
 Astaire's mother dreamed of escaping Omaha by means of her children's talents.
 Astaire's older sister Adele was an instinctive dancer and singer early in her childhood.
 Johanna planned a brother-and-sister act, common in vaudeville at the time, for her two children.
-Although Fred refused dance lessons at first, he easily mimicked his older sister's steps and learned piano, accordion and clarinet.
+Although Fred refused dance lessons at first, he imitated his older sister at the Chambers Dance Academy in Omaha, and also studied piano, accordion and clarinet.

 When their father lost his job, the family moved to New York City in January 1905 to launch the show business careers of the children.
-They began training at the Alvieni Master School of the Theatre and Academy of Cultural Arts.
+They began formal training at the Alvieni Master School of the Theatre and Academy of Cultural Arts.
 Fred and Adele's mother suggested that they change their name to Astaire, as she felt that Austerlitz was reminiscent of the Battle of Austerlitz.
 Family legend attributes the name to an uncle surnamed L'Astaire.